windmill-labs/windmilldocs/docs/integrations/slack.md

 ![Allow Slack access](../assets/integrations/slack/03-allow-access.png)

 Great!
-We've established Windmill-Slack channel, but it's not over yet.
+We've established Windmill-Slack connection, but it's not over yet.
 We need a Windmill script that will be invoked on the event triggered by `/windmill` command.

 :::caution